CaliW/CompArchFinal_Cali_Chase/README.md

 ```
 sw $a1, ($a0) 	#fills the coordinate with specified color
 ```
-sw saves a word from a register into RAM, $a1 is the source of the information that will be written in memory, $a0 is the register holding the memory address
+sw saves a word from a register into RAM, $a1 is the source of the information that will be written in memory, $a0 is the register holding the memory address.
 And if there were a number outside the parentheses of $a0:
 ```
 sw $a1, 5($a0)